Setup Your WordPress Website

 - Ability to set up individual pages.

-This would be for Information about you or your business, how to contact you, etc. That’s the main difference between regular HTML websites and WordPress.
+Pages are for Information about you or your business, how to contact you, etc.

-When you’re learning how to set up a website on WordPress, through experience you’ll see that you only need one or two actual pages on your blog, and they will be static pages during your blogging experience.
+When you’re learning how to set up a website on WordPress, you’ll see that you only need one or two actual pages on your blog.
+They will be static pages during your blogging experience.

-Most bloggers don’t make that much money to support this habit.
-There are plenty of ways to defy those odds and actually make a 5 and 6 figure income per year, and some make 5 figures a month look easy.
+Most bloggers don’t make that much money to support this habit in the beginning.
+However, there are plenty of ways to defy those odds and actually make a 5 and 6 figure income per year.
+Some make 5 figures a month look easy.

 One of the steps that you could start out with is learning how to market your blog.
 I have found that social media is the best and cheapest way to tell everyone about your new blog.
 Try it out and see the response you get from your blogging.